KM Media Group: Paid-for newspapers

 Apart from the Medway Messenger, which is published twice-weekly on Monday and Thursday all titles are published weekly.
 Also published is Kent Business, a monthly publication which has been going since 1993.

 Free newspapers

 In 1981 KM Media Group launched its Extra series, beginning with the Thanet Extra.
 There are currently 4 Extra newspapers around the county that are distributed through letterboxes and available at pick-up points.

 Radio

 KM Media Group owns and operates seven commercial FM radio stations in Kent.
 Six of them were previously independent stations, acquired by the Group between 1999 and 2006 and collectively rebranded KMFM.
 The programming is networked across the stations, however, there is also unique content on each station including; what's on, local advertisements and sponsorship and when relevant other content e.g. traffic reports and school closures.
 The network also includes a DAB station.

 Internet

 KM Media Group's main consumer website is KentOnline.co.uk, launched in 1998.
 The website offers local news, travel, jobs, motors, holidays and other features.
-As of 2017 the site attracts over 2.7 million monthly unique browsers.